Magellan, Paycheck, Story and Theory

 What to expect: there are bathrooms at the trailhead, no water in the bathrooms or along the trail, so be sure you bring some!
 There was a small stream below the parking area, I would not want to rely on that for drinking water.
 Too much chance of car fluids in the mix.

 There is VERY LITTLE cover along the trail for ‘stepping off’.
 Pack out your tissue from this area, PLEASE.

-The walk up to Clingman’s Dome is well worth it if you have time or it’s not jam packed (it was on Memorial Day!).
+The walk up to Clingman’s Dome is well worth it if you have the time or it’s not jam-packed (it was on Memorial Day!).
 The parking area at the top is very large, but you may have to circle a few times to get a spot in high use times.
 Arriving early and taking the first spot you come to instead of trying for somewhere ‘closer’ are good suggestions!